Characterizing the powerset by a complete (Scott) sentence: Fraisse Construction

-This proves that any Fraisse limit of $K(\N)$ satisfies the Scott sentence of $\lim K(\M)$.
-If $\M$ is a countable model whose Scott sentence $\phi$ characterizes a certain cardinal $\kappa$, we will use the Scott sentence of $\lim K(\M)$ to characterize some cardinal $\lambda\ge\kappa$.
-In order to construct a Fraisse limit of $K(\N)$ we will use
+If $\M$ is a countable model whose Scott sentence $\phi_\M$ characterizes a certain cardinal $\kappa$, we will use the Scott sentence of $\lim K(\M)$ to characterize some cardinal $\lambda\ge\kappa$.
+In order to construct (uncountable) models of the Scott sentence of $\lim K(\M)$ we will use the following theorem.